-Cannon Fodder is a mouse controlled arcade-strategy game, developed by Sensible Software and published by Virgin for initially for the Commodore Amiga and later on various other computers and video-game console systems such as the Atari ST, Acorn Archimedes,PC (MS-DOS), Panasonic 3DO, Nintendo SNES etc.
+Cannon Fodder is a mouse controlled arcade-strategy game, developed by Sensible Software and published by Virgin for initially for the Commodore Amiga and later on various other computers and video-game console systems such as the Atari ST, Acorn Archimedes,PC (MS-DOS), Panasonic 3DO, Nintendo SNES and Atari Jaguar.

-Graphics/Sound: The Acorn Archimedes version is technically excellent and almost resembling the original (Amiga) version in terms of graphics and sound quality.
-The graphics are very nice, with smoothly-moving tiny sprites and detailed environments (jungles, snowy wastes, fortresses and deserty areas etc) all found from the Amiga original version.
-Note that the game uses a few less colors when compared to the Amiga version and the difference is found only outside the gameplay area (such as the left-hand side info panel).
+GRAPHICS / SOUND The Acorn Archimedes version is technically great and very close to the original (Amiga) version in terms of graphics and sound quality.
+The graphics look very nice, with smoothly moving tiny sprites and detailed environments (jungles, snowy areas, fortresses and deserts) all taken directly from the Amiga version.
+Note that the game uses less colors compared to the Amiga version and the difference is found only outside the gameplay area (such as the left-hand side info panel).
 There are several nice animated scenes too i.e. when destroying buildings which easily explode into several pieces around the screen.
-The sound is perfect and identical to the Amiga version which is probably one of the most remembered game-sounds.
-It features an awesome rocking intro theme (with vocals) as well as several digitized sound FX during gameplay (like hearing the tortured screams of a mortally wounded enemy, gun fires, ambient jungle sounds etc).
+The sound is perfect and identical to the Amiga version which is probably one of the most remembered sounds ever!
+It features an awesome "funky" style intro theme (with vocals) as well as a variety of sampled sound FX during gameplay (like soldiers screaming when shot, gunfire, ambient jungle sounds and more).

 In-game music sample: